glmvc/first-site/README.md

 # 🌐 first-site

-## 🚀 with this small website project, i started my journey as a web developer
+## 🚀 i started my journey as a web developer with this small website project

 ### 🌱 so this should be an *inspiration* and *resource* for anyone looking to get into web development